astronomer/docs/learn/airflow-trigger-rules.md

 :::info

 There are several advanced Airflow features that influence trigger rules.
-You can define a DAG in which any task failure stops the DAG execution by setting [DAG parameter](airflow-dag-parameters.md) `fail_stop` to `True`.
-This will set all tasks that are still running to `failed` and marking any tasks that have not run yet as `skipped`.
+You can define a DAG in which any task failure stops the DAG execution by setting the [DAG parameter](airflow-dag-parameters.md) `fail_stop` to `True`.
+This will set all tasks that are still running to `failed` and mark any tasks that have not run yet as `skipped`.
 Note that you cannot have any trigger rule other than `all_success` in a DAG with `fail_stop` set to `True`.

 [Setup and Teardown tasks](airflow-setup-teardown.md) are a special type of task to create and delete resources that also influence trigger rules.